growthwithcoding/google-recreation/README.md

 - **Features:**
   - Collapses into hamburger menu on mobile devices
   - Contains Home, About, and Contact links
-  - Includes Sign In button that triggers the modal
+  - Includes Sign In button that links to dedicated signin.html page
   - Uses Bootstrap's `.navbar-expand-lg` for responsive behavior

 ### 2. **Cards**